Sweet Dive VR

 But it is not only the children themselves who experience anxiety and stress during treatment.
 It can also be difficult for caregivers (e.g. parents) to watch their child suffer.
 Especially in the case of younger children, who are still unprejudiced when entering such a situation for the first time, the worry and excitement of the caregivers before and during the procedure is often transferred to the child.

-Our project “Sweet Dive VR” is an innovative, non-drug approach to pain relief, sedation and relaxation for young patients and their caregivers during peripheral and central port punctures, biopsies and minor wound suturing.
+Our project “Sweet Dive VR” is an innovative, non-drug approach to pain relief, sedation and relaxation for young patients and their caregivers during peripheral and central port punctures, biopsies, and Kirschner wire removal.
 Our specially designed Virtual Reality (VR) game provides distraction and fun in an otherwise frightening situation.

 Sweet Dive VR